There are three things you need to know about eating at JMueller BBQ:

 So what exactly did I learn from my amazing opportunity?
 Well, aside from the brisket ready thumb-test and a few secret recipes for sides, I learned that to BBQ for a living, you have to love it.
 There is no glory in getting up at 2.30am to spend the day sweating and overheating in front of a huge pit.
 Nor is there a huge monetary reward.
 Public demand for your product has you working all but 4 days a year.
 It’s a largely thankless task with few people actually realising the sacrifice and sheer physical work that goes into it.
-Which is why only a handful of very special humans like John (and his father before him) can do it well.

 I was also lucky enough to be thrown a goodbye party, hosted by JMueller BBQ.
 My friends at Tito’s Vodka (an Austin icon) and Austin Beerworks also came to the party supplying